PeterRooze/nutanix_exporter/README.md

     localhost:9405/metrics

-# Use config file for easy of use and stability
+# Use config file for ease of use and stability

     nutanix_exporter -nutanix.conf ./config.yml